ikluft/prefvote/doc/PrefVote_CEF_input.md

 ### Non-standard parameters

 Handling of non-standard parameter names is not defined by the CEF standard.
 For orderly degradation of service among varying versions of software, PrefVote takes no action when a non-standard parameter name is used.
 The effect is that all parameters are stored, but software only reads and acts on standard names from the spec.

+#### #/Levels:

+For the Kluft Rank-Rate (KR2) voting method, a number of levels from 1-5 may be specified.
+The default is 1.

+* 1 means the vote does not use any rating levels.
+* 2 means the levels are "support" and "oppose".
+A "\_neutral" rating bound marker is required on each ballot.
+Choices/candidates placing less than the "\_neutral" marker are eliminated before other ranking results.
+* 3 means the levels are "support", "neutral" and "oppose".
+Rating bound markers "\_support" and "\_oppose" are required on each ballot.
+Choices/candidates placing less than the "\_oppose" marker are eliminated before other ranking results.
+* 4 means the levels are "support2" (strong support), "support1" (weak support), "oppose1" (weak oppose), and "oppose2" (strong oppose).
+Rating bound markers "\_support", "\_neutral" and "\_oppose" are required on each ballot.
+Choices/candidates placing less than the "\_oppose2" marker are eliminated before other ranking results.
+* 5 means the levels are "support2" (strong support), "support1" (weak support), "neutral", "oppose1" (weak oppose), and "oppose2" (strong oppose).
+Rating bound markers "\_support2", "\_support1", "\_oppose1" and "\_oppose2" are required on each ballot.
+Choices/candidates placing less than the "\_oppose2" marker are eliminated before other ranking results.

 ## CEF vote lines: syntax diagrams and ABNF definitions